Phileosopher/commonplace/trends.md

 2. Slow, growing exposure to the conflicts represented by the scope of [purpose](purpose.md), defined as "resistance" or "pressure".
 3. A final, grand clash between the old and new.
 This is the [mythologized](stories-myths.md) part of the experience, and the portion everyone remembers and [retells](stories-storytellers.md) later.
 It's the "crash", "breakdown", "surge", "resistance" or "advancement".
 4. (repeat #1)

+APPLICATION: Everything has its season, and watching for the timing of a season is critical to [living well](goodlife.md).
+Investing effort, or not, depends on what phase of the Recovery/Buildup/Action cycle we're in.

 Without this resistance pattern in a constant flow, the pattern that creates growth (e.g., athletes, [entrepreneurs](socialrisk.md)) halts as [habits](habits.md) take over (e.g., [addicts](addiction.md), [victims](leftism.md)):